 David Bateson is a leading international arbitrator who has been involved as arbitrator in over 150 arbitrations in Asia, Europe, the Middle East and South America.
 He has acted as chairman, party-appointed arbitrator and sole arbitrator in arbitrations under the rules of the AAA, AIAC, BANI, CIETAC, HKIAC, DIAC, ICC, LCIA, PCA, SIAC and VIAC, or in ad hoc arbitrations.

 He has extensive experience in disputes in a variety of industry sectors including, construction, resources, commodities, insurance, joint ventures, shareholder agreements, shipping and telecommunications.

-Chambers Asia 2016 described him as “pre-eminent and widely experienced”; “one of the top arbitrators in the region” who is “excellent at pretty much everything he is doing”; and “an accomplished arbitrator, who is getting more and more cases in Asia, and worldwide”.
+Chambers Asia described him as “pre-eminent and widely experienced”; “one of the top arbitrators in the region” who is “excellent at pretty much everything he is doing”.
 The Legal 500: Asia Pacific stated that David is “one of the top arbitrators in the region”.

-He has over 39 years of legal experience and is a specialist in all forms of dispute resolution including arbitration, litigation and alternative dispute resolution.
-He has been resident in Asia since 1980, and before that he lived in Africa, Fiji and New Zealand.
-He is now based in Singapore.
+He has over 40 years of legal experience and is a specialist in all forms of dispute resolution including arbitration, litigation and alternative dispute resolution.
+He has been resident in Asia since 1980 and is now based in Singapore.